-The NYU Administrative Management Council conducts elections every Spring for the positions of Representative, Senator, and Officers (Chair, Vice Chair, Secretary, and Treasurer).
-Representative and Senator positions are elected for a two-year term and Officer positions are elected for a one-year term.
-Please use this page to review information regarding positions, eligibility, and elections.
+The Administrative Management Council conducts elections every spring for Representatives, Senators, and Officers (Chair, Vice Chair, Secretary, and Treasurer).
+Representatives and Senators are elected for two-year terms.
+Officers are elected for one-year terms.

 Administrative Management Council Representative positions are chosen by administrators within their respective units.
 For some central administrative units, this could be multiple departments and subdivisions, while schools would include administrators from their academic departments.
 The number of Representatives and Alternate Representatives per unit is determined by the number of administrators within a particular unit as defined by the AMC By-Laws (PDF).

 Attendance at Meetings

 Meetings are held once a month (usually Tuesdays from 9 to 10:30am) from October to May.
 Representatives are expected to attend the monthly meeting and, if unable to attend, should ask an Alternate Representative to attend in his/her place.
 Representatives who miss more than three meetings, without sending an alternate, may be removed from office.

 Voting at Meetings